-- A 12.5mg dose of Libervant administered during an interictal, or non-seizure, state and without regard to food (n=27 patients) provided appropriate maximal plasma concentrations of diazepam (Cmax) with comparable bioavailability to the referenced standard Diastat label.
+- A 12.5mg dose of Libervant administered during an interictal, or non-seizure, state and without regard to food (n=12 patients) provided appropriate maximal plasma concentrations of diazepam (Cmax) within 60 minutes of administration (Tmax).
 Furthermore, similar Cmax and Tmax levels were obtained during dosing in a peri-ictal state.
-We believe these results successfully demonstrate that Libervant is adequately absorbed into the blood stream regardless of whether it is applied around a seizure or normal state. - Observed plasma levels of diazepam in patients with epilepsy were lower than plasma levels in healthy volunteers at the same dose level.
-This is consistent with the effects of multiple concomitant anti-epileptic drugs, or AEDs, which interact with diazepam and are commonly used by these patients. - Based on these data, we currently anticipate that dose levels of Libervant will be similar or somewhat less than dose levels of Diastat.
+We believe these results successfully demonstrate that Libervant is adequately absorbed into the blood stream regardless of whether it is applied during a seizure or normal state. - Observed plasma levels of diazepam in patients with epilepsy were lower than plasma levels in healthy volunteers at the same dose level.
+This is consistent with the effects of multiple concomitant anti-epileptic drugs, or AEDs, which interact with diazepam and are commonly used by these patients. - Based on these data, we currently anticipate that a 12.5mg dose of Libervant will be equivalent to a 17.5mg dose of Diastat.
+As a point of reference, our 12.5mg Libervant in patients with epilepsy had a similar Cmax to a 12.5mg dose of Diastat given to healthy volunteers with no exposure to AEDs.
+We believe this confirms our ability to provide an efficacious dose of Libervant at a lower dose level than Diastat.